By Amy Phipps on | No Comments

 Now, let's look at each of these three exposure triangle elements individually to see how they can affect your images.

 Aperture refers to the opening in the lens that lets light in.
 The amount of light let in is controlled by the f-stops on the lens that you are using.

-(Shutter Speed for this image: 1/800 - Not only did I need to increase the shutter speed because they were jumping, but they were also in open sun)
+(Shutter Speed for this image: 1/800 - Not only did I need to increase the shutter speed because they were jumping, but they were also in the open sun)

 ISO is also known as film speed.
 The ISO number indicates how quickly a camera sensor absorbs light.

-Sometimes it’s as easy as setting your aperture to 3.5, your shutter to 125 and your ISO to 100.
+Sometimes it’s as easy as setting your aperture to 3.5, your shutter to 125, and your ISO to 100.
 Other times, you need to look at the light available and know how to bring more in to push your camera and achieve what you want.
 In this case, I couldn’t lower my aperture any more than I did and still have good focus.
 So I kept my settings as explained above and was happy with the results.

 (Shot at an ISO of 2500 on a very cloudy day indoors)

-Let me give you an example of how I do this.
 Let's say I am taking a portrait of my daughter outdoors in the evening light.
-I know that I want the background to be blurry so I set my aperture to f/2.
-There is plenty of light so I keep my ISO set to 100 for now.
+I know I want a beautifully blurred background, so I set my aperture to f/2.
+There was still plenty of light, so I kept my ISO set to 100.

-The last time I was photographing, my shutter speed was set to 1/60 and right now my light meter is showing several lines towards the plus side which means that I have too much light coming into the camera.
-So, I will need toI raise my shutter speed to better balance the exposure.
-A shutter speed of 1/250 is what I ended up setting.
+My shutter speed was still set to 1/60 from my last photo session, and right now, my light meter is showing several lines towards the plus side, which means that I have too much light coming into the camera.
+So, I needed to raise my shutter speed to better balance the exposure.
+A shutter speed of 1/250 is what I ended up choosing.

 Do you have any questions or comments about the Exposure Triangle or how aperture, shutter speed and ISO work together?
-Leave us a comment below - we would love to hear from you!
-And please share our tutorial using the social sharing buttons (we really appreciate it)!
+Leave us a comment below - we would LOVE to hear from you!
+And PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!